Blessedfriday007/Zuri-HNG-Project/Desktop/py4e/0x06.py/README.md

-# FILES
+# READING THROGH A FILE
-*Write a program to read through a file and print the contents of the file (line by line) all in uper case.
+*Write a program to read through a file and print the contents of the file (line by line) all in upper case.
 Executing the program will look as follows:*

 ```